esphome/esphome-docs/components/sensor/bme680_bsec.rst

 IAQ Accuracy and Calibration
 ----------------------------

-The BSEC software automatically calibrates automatically in the background to provide consistent IAQ performance.
+The BSEC software automatically calibrates in the background to provide consistent IAQ performance.
 The calibration process considers the recent measurement history so that a value of 50 corresponds to a “typical good” level and a value of 200 to a “typical polluted” level.
 The IAQ Accuracy sensor will give one of the following values: